nativ3ai/H1DR4-cli/README.md

 ```

 Scheduled tasks run even if the CLI is closed.
 A background daemon watches
 `~/.h1dr4/schedules.json` and launches the command at the specified time.

-Watch
+Watch tasks execute a full H1DR4 query using all available tools (search,
+RSS, reasoning, etc.).
+Each interval retrieves only new items for the
-tasks build live search queries from the requested tickers, keywords, or
+requested tickers, keywords, or sources.
+Results are deduplicated, evaluated
-sources and only alert when the analyzed impact meets your chosen threshold.
+against the configured impact threshold, and alerts are emitted only when the
-Each run deduplicates previously seen results and flags posts containing
+analysis meets or exceeds that level.
+The watcher also flags any 0x‑style
-0x‑style contract addresses.
-If the chat interface is open, output is printed
+contract addresses it discovers.
+If the chat interface is open, output is
-directly in the terminal.
-Otherwise, the daemon attempts to open a new terminal
+printed directly in the terminal; otherwise, the daemon attempts to open a new
-window to execute the command.
+terminal window to display the alert.

 ### Managing MCP Servers